-Open your Bible, if you will, with me this morning to the fourth chapter of John’s gospel, as we continue our series in worship.
-Looking at this marvelous passage and drawing out of it the Spirit of God would teach us, that we might worship God as He would be pleased to be worshipped.
+Open your Bible, if you will, with me this morning to the fourth chapter of John’s gospel as we continue our series in worship, looking at this marvelous passage, and drawing out of it the Spirit of God would teach us, that we might worship God as He would be pleased to be worshiped.

 Jesus is in conversation with the woman of Samaria in the fourth chapter of John.
 And we pick up the conversation in verse 20 as the woman speaks.
-“Our fathers worshipped in this mountain, and ye say that in Jerusalem is the place where men ought to worship.
-Jesus saith unto her, Woman, believe Me, the hour cometh w hen ye shall neither in this mountain, nor 'yet at Jerusalem, worship the Father.
-Ye worship ye know not what.
-We know what I we worship for salvation is of the Jews.
-But the hour cometh and now is, when the true worshippers shall worship the Father in spirit and in truth.
-For the Father seeketh such to worship Him.
-God is a Spirit.
-And they that worship Him must worship Him in spirit and in truth.”
+“Our fathers worshipped in this mountain; and ye say, that in Jerusalem is the place where men ought to worship.
+Jesus saith unto her, Woman, believe Me, the hour cometh, when ye shall neither in this mountain, nor yet at Jerusalem, worship the Father.
+Ye worship ye know not what: we know what we worship: for salvation is of the Jews.
+But the hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship Him.
+God is a Spirit: and they that worship Him must worship Him in spirit and in truth.”

-Worship then also, we noted, in our definition, is in contrast to ministry.
-Ministry is that which flows down from God to us'.
+Worship then, also, we noted in our definition, is in contrast to ministry.
+Ministry is that which flows down from God to us.
 Worship is that which flows up from us to God.
 And they provide for us a very beautiful balance.
-As in the Old Testament there was a prophet who spoke down to...to us from God.
-There was a priest also who spoke up to God on the behalf of man.
+As in the Old Testament, there was a prophet who spoke down to us from God, there was a priest also, who spoke up to God on the behalf of man.
 And those two things are always held in balance.

 Worship is the priority.
 It is what we give to God.
-That’s why in Romans 12 when Paul just begins to open the responsibility of the believer, the first thing he says is to present your bodies a living sacrifice.
+That’s why in Romans 12 when Paul just begins to open the responsibility of the believer, the first thing he says is to “present your bodies a living sacrifice.”
 Worship precedes anything else.
-We are called, then, to be a worshipping people...to give to God.
-Yes, we are eager to receive from Him, and to minister to one another, but prior to that to give to God.
+We are called, then, to be a worshiping people, to give to God.
+Yes, we are eager to receive from Him and to minister to one another, but prior to that to give to God.

-Having given a definition, we then talked about the first major point, THE IMPORTANCE OF WORSHIP.
+Having given a definition, we then talked about the first major point, the importance of worship.
 Why is it important?
-It is important, we noted from verse 23, because true worshippers are those whom the Father seeks.
-God seeks true worshippers.
-Now if God seeks true worshippers then true worship is important.
-God seeks true worshippers.
+It is important, we noted from verse 23, because true worshipers are those whom the Father seeks.
+God seeks true worshipers.
+Now if God seeks true worshipers, then true worship is important.
+God seeks true worshipers.
 This, then, is the priority.

-In fact, I’m convinced, as we’ve been seeing all along, that you as a Christian have as a single primary reason to live, the fact that you are to worship God.
-That is what you are - a true worshipper.
-That is what you are to do - truly worship.
-That is the very core of the meaning of the existence of redemption...of a redeemed person.
-So you are called to be a true worshipper.
+In fact, I’m convinced as we’ve been seeing all along, that you as a Christian have as a single primary reason to live the fact that you are to worship God.
+That is what you are: a true worshiper.
+That is what you are to do, truly worship.
+That is the very core of the meaning of the existence of a redeemed person.
+So you are called to be a true worshiper.
 It is important.
 It is the very most important thing you do, to worship God.
 Because that’s what God seeks you to do.
-And even when you serve God, in a very real sense, that is a form of worship, isn’t it?
+And even when you serve God, in a very real sense that is a form of worship, isn’t it?
 Because you are honoring Him by obeying His commands relative to service.

-The second major point that we looked at was THE SOURCE OF WORSHIP.
-And the source of worship, again, in the same thought, the Father seeketh such to worship Him.
+The second major point that we looked at was the source of worship.
+And the source of worship, again, in the same thought, “the Father seeketh such to worship Him.”
 The source, then, is the seeking of the Father.
-And I believe, it is an efficacious seeking.
+And I believe it is an efficacious seeking.
 It is a redemptive seeking.
 It is, if you will, to use the old theological term, an irresistible seeking.
-God is drawing into His kingdom true worshippers.
-And when an individual is redeemed that is the transformation that makes him a true worshipper.
+God is drawing into His kingdom true worshipers.
+And when an individual is redeemed, that is the transformation that makes him a true worshiper.

-So, God, then, is to be worshipped as an ever-present Spirit.
+So, God, then, is to be worshiped as an ever-present Spirit.
 He is alive at all times.
 He is everywhere at all times.
-Therefore worship becomes a way of life.
-Doesn't it?
+Therefore, worship becomes a way of life, doesn’t it?
 Every living, breathing moment of life we live in the presence of God.
-In Acts 17 it says it’s in Him we live and move and have our being.
+In Acts 17 it says it’s “in Him we live, and move, and have our being.”
 We move in the midst of His spiritual presence.
-Therefore at all times worship is fitting, and worship is proper because we are in the presence of God.
+Therefore, at all times worship is fitting, and worship is proper because we are in the presence of God.
 We don’t wait to worship to walk into a church.
 We don’t wait to worship to bow our heads and draw our conscious mind into God’s throne room, as it were, in prayer.
-God is everywhere at all times and therefore to be worshipped everywhere at all times.
+God is everywhere at all times, and therefore to be worshiped everywhere at all times.

 And we who have been redeemed are able to fulfill the seeking Father’s wish that we worship Him everywhere and at all times.